 - Your involvement as an “Artist” or “Friend” of the RSASA” will provide friendship and learning benefits from artists in the journey of further development, at the same time making your mark in Art.

 - RSAA Life Drawing Group/Sketch Group each Thursday 7 – 10.00pm at Hubbe Court, Burnside

 - Friday morning Sketch Group, meeting each Friday rain or shine at designated venue.
 This list is available www.rsasarts.com.au

 - Youthscape Prized Exhibitions, biennial for young artists 15 – 26 Years

 - Rising Sun Hotel – exhibitions 8 weekly, all welcome to attend

 - RSASA Characters of the Fleurieu Prize $10,000 Acquisitive donated by the Kennedy Arts Foundation – every two years

 - RSASA Portrait Prize, 2 yearly, $10,000 Acquisitive Prize, donated by the Kennedy Arts Foundation and other cash prizes TBA – biennial.

 - The RSASA have a significant library for research purposes, and publications written by members, e.g. Dr Adam Dutkiewicz – RSASA History Vol 1 & 2, along with other impressive publications.

-The membership levels of the RSASA commence at Practising Member.
-If joining as a Practising Member, you will be able to submit up to two 2D works and/or three 3D works into RSASA Members’ Exhibitions.
-Once a member receives 3 Merit Awards for their artwork (awarded by the Selection Committee during member exhibitions) they have the opportunity to become an Associate Member (ARSASA).
+The membership levels of the RSASA commence at Standard Practising Member.
+If joining as a Standard Member, you will be able to submit up to two 2D works and/or three 3D works into RSASA Members’ Exhibitions.
+Once a standard member receives 3 Merit Awards for their artwork (awarded by the Selection Committee during member exhibitions) they have the opportunity to become an Associate Member (ARSASA).

 Associate Membership allows members to submit artwork for consideration of becoming a “Fellow” (FRSASA).
 Applications to become a Fellow of RSASA are voted on by those members of Fellow status in September each year.